 There is no exact definition for AKI.
 Generally, the diagnosis is considered when there has been a relatively sudden and significant decrease in kidney function.
 Serum creatinine (SCr) is a metabolic byproduct of muscle metabolism and unless there is a significant change in muscle mass the serum concentration of an individual should remain relatively constant.
 An increase in the SCr concentration is generally the result of accumulation due to a decrease in the GFR.
 As chronic kidney disease may result in a higher baseline SCr value, the diagnosis of AKI is based on the change in SCr from baseline as well in changes in urine production.

 The incidence of AKI in the United States appears to be increasing.
-A community-based study showed an increase in cases of AKI from 323 cases per 100,000 in 1988 to 522 cases per 100,000 in 2002.1 There has also been an increase in hospital-acquired AKI2 with recent incidence estimated to be >7% in patients undergoing surgical procedures.3 The incidence of AKI in the community setting has been difficult to evaluate.1 The variation in the definition of AKI and the use of SCr concentration to define AKI as the primary marker of kidney function are particularly problematic in an aging population.4,5 As the incidence of AKI is ...
+A community-based study showed an increase in cases of AKI from 323 cases per 100,000 in 1988 to 522 cases per 100,000 in 2002.1 There has also been an increase in hospital-acquired AKI2 with recent incidence estimated to be >7% in patients undergoing surgical procedures.3 The incidence of AKI in the community setting has been difficult to evaluate.1 The variation in the definition of AKI and the use of SCr concentration to define AKI as the primary marker of kidney function are particularly problematic in an aging population.4,5 As the incidence of ...